 If no one stays at the house frequently, always make sure to put indoor and outdoor lights on a timer.
 Leaving the lights on all day will cost more energy.

 Reducing waste is also helpful in energy conservation.
 Buy minimally package goods.
 Also, choose the reusable products and packaging over the disposable ones.
 Reusable products will save more money.

 Don’t forget to recycle.
-A pound of waste that has been recycled can save energy and reduce carbon dioxide emission by at least 1 pound.
+A pound of waste that has been recycled can save household energy and reduce carbon dioxide emission by at least 1 pound.
 Recycling saves energy, time and money.

 Invest in Solar Panel: Solar panel converts solar energy from the sun into electricity.
 This will let us save money and reduce the amount of energy that we use from the grid.

-These are simple and easy ways to save energy daily.
+These are simple and easy ways to save household energy daily.
 Although this is just a small step towards a much bigger goal, these little actions do not mean that the overall impact is small.
 Using less energy every day helps preserve natural resources for future generations.